 From the broadest definition, a system takes an input and produces some output(s).
-Randomness is a system in its own right, however, I believe that in many aspects of life, having a structured system produces better results with much greater control.
+Randomness is a system in its own right, however, I believe that in many aspects of life, having a structured system produces far better results with much greater control.
 By implementing a system, we can transition from a reactive approach to a more proactive and thoughtful process.
-A system involves a structured and organized process that anticipates various inputs.
-By having a system in place, I can achieve higher quality outcomes in a shorter amount of time compared to not having a system.
-This approach help me avoid the following pitfalls that often arise when there is no system:
+A system involves a structured and organized process that anticipates various inputs and we can achieve higher quality outcomes in a shorter amount of time compared to not having a system.
+This approach has helped me avoid the following pitfalls that often arise when there is no system:

 - Uncertainty over what to do

 - Relearning the lessons that were already learned but forgotten

 In contrast, a well-designed system helps me become more efficient and productive.
 It also aids in the writing and re-evaluation process, allowing for a more efficient and effective workflow.
 As I refine the system, I identify areas for improvement and opportunities for growth, leading to even greater levels of productivity and success.
 By continually refining the system, I create a virtuous cycle of improvement, leading to ever-increasing levels of efficiency and effectiveness.

 |* Maintain a healthy diet with occasional cheat meals|

 |Learning and personal projects||* Too many topics and reading whatever comes to your attention at any time|